Polo: India and Britain

-The Cachar Club, established in 1859, is located on Club Road in the heart of Silchar city in Assam.
+The Cachar Club, established in 1859, is located on Club Road in Silchar city in Assam.
 In 1862, the oldest polo club still in existence, Calcutta Polo Club, was established by two British soldiers, Sherer and Captain Robert Stewart.
 Later they spread the game to their peers in England.
 Polo was first played in England by the 10th Hussars in 1869.
-The British are credited with spreading polo worldwide in the late 19th century and the early 20th century at the height of its empire.
+The British are credited with spreading polo worldwide in the late 19th century and the early 20th century at the height of their empire.
 Military officers imported the game to Britain in the 1860s.
 The establishment of polo clubs throughout England and western Europe followed after the formal codification of rules.
 The 10th Hussars at Aldershot, Hants, introduced polo to England in 1834.
 The game's governing body in the United Kingdom is the Hurlingham Polo Association, which drew up the first set of formal British rules in 1874, many of which are still in existence.

 This version of polo played in the 19th century was different from the faster form that was played in Manipur.
 The game was slow and methodical, with little passing between players and few set plays that required specific movements by participants without the ball.
 Neither players nor horses were trained to play a fast, non-stop game.
 This form of polo lacked the aggressive methods and required fewer equestrian skills.
 From the 1800s to the 1910s, a host of teams representing Indian principalities dominated the international polo scene.
 The game had reached Samoa by the 1890's.

 Ireland

-Polo first began its Irish history in 1870 with the first official game played on Gormanstown Strand, Co.
+Polo in Ireland arrived in 1870 with the first official game played on Gormanstown Strand, Co.
 Meath.
-Three years later the All Ireland Polo Club was founded by Mr. Horace Rochford in the Phoenix Park.
+Three years later, the All Ireland Polo Club was founded by Horace Rochford in the Phoenix Park.